-Elementary: Celeste Elementary has a policy on tardiness, which states that a student will be considered tardy if he/she is not present in class by 8:10 A.M. each day.
+Celeste Elementary has a policy on tardiness, which states that a student will be considered tardy if he/she is not present in class by 8:10 A.M. each day.
 The student must report to the office for a tardy slip, with a note from the parent explaining the delay, in order to be admitted to class.
-When a student has 3 tardies in a six week period which are unexcused, he/she may be required to attend alternative learning after school for each tardy, up to 5 per six weeks, or Saturday school for excessive tardies (more than 5 during the six weeks).
+When a student has 3 tardies in a six week period which are unexcused, he/she may be assigned to detention hall after school for each tardy, up to 5 per six weeks, or Saturday school for excessive tardies (more than 5 during the six weeks).